 Hello Empowered Aging Family,

+In addition to sharing more about Julie, this month we are highlighting some field insights from our team in our Empowered Aging Live video, we’ll introduce you to a new board member and our new ombudsman support specialist, announce an exciting new team member promotion, and more.
 Thank you again for all that you do for the older adults and adults with disabilities in our community.
-Thank you to all who donated, volunteered, or supported Empowered Aging in any capacity in 2022.
 If you or someone you know needs support, please reach out or have them contact our team by calling 925.658.2070.

 Empowered Aging is looking for kind, compassionate, driven, and service-oriented people to join our expanding team.
 If you are dedicated to protecting the quality of life for older adults, then we want to hear from you.
 For more information on our current job openings and to apply, please visit our job listings.